lammps/lammps/doc/src/Build_windows.rst

 The LAMMPS developers are dependent on LAMMPS users giving feedback and providing assistance in resolving portability issues.
 This is particularly true for compiling LAMMPS on Windows, since this platform has significant differences in some low-level functionality.
+As of LAMMPS version 14 December 2021, large parts of LAMMPS can be compiled natively with the Microsoft Visual C++ Compilers.
+This is largely facilitated by using the :doc:`Developer_platform` in the ``platform`` namespace.

 .. _linux:

 Running Linux on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Before trying to build LAMMPS on Windows, please consider if the pre-compiled Windows binary packages are sufficient for your needs.
+Before trying to build LAMMPS on Windows yourself, please consider if the `pre-compiled Windows installer packages <https://packages.lammps.org/windows.html>`_ are sufficient for your needs.
 If it is necessary for you to compile LAMMPS on a Windows machine (e.g. because it is your main desktop), please also consider using a virtual machine software and compile and run LAMMPS in a Linux virtual machine, or - if you have a sufficiently up-to-date Windows 10 or Windows 11 installation - consider using the Windows subsystem for Linux.
-This optional Windows feature allows you to run the bash shell from Ubuntu from within Windows and from there on, you can pretty much use that shell like you are running on an Ubuntu Linux machine (e.g. installing software via apt-get and more).
+This optional Windows feature allows you to run the bash shell of a Linux system (Ubuntu by default) from within Windows and from there on, you can pretty much use that shell like you are running on a regular Ubuntu Linux machine (e.g. installing software via apt-get and more).
 For more details on that, please see :doc:`this tutorial <Howto_wsl>`.

 .. _gnu:

 Using a GNU GCC ported to Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One option for compiling LAMMPS on Windows natively that has been known to work in the past is to install a bash shell, unix shell utilities, perl, GNU make, and a GNU compiler ported to Windows.
+One option for compiling LAMMPS on Windows natively, that has been known to work in the past, is to install a bash shell, unix shell utilities, perl, GNU make, and a GNU compiler ported to Windows.
 The Cygwin package provides a unix/linux interface to low-level Windows functions, so LAMMPS can be compiled on Windows.
 The necessary (minor) modifications to LAMMPS are included, but may not always up-to-date for recently added functionality and the corresponding new code.
 A machine makefile for using cygwin for the old build system is provided.
 Using CMake for this mode of compilation is untested and not likely to work.

 When compiling for Windows do **not** set the ``-DLAMMPS_MEMALIGN``